geometry-software/react-redux-shadcn-crud/README.md

-# React Redux CRUD
+# React Redux Firebase Todo
 This project now uses **TypeScript** with Vite.

-This project demonstrates a simple CRUD application using React, Redux and Tailwind based styling inspired by shadcn/ui components.
-Posts are loaded from [JSONPlaceholder](https://jsonplaceholder.typicode.com/posts).
+This app demonstrates a todo list using React, Redux, Firebase and Tailwind based styling inspired by shadcn/ui components.
+A small set of products from JSONPlaceholder is included in `src/mockProducts.ts` as sample data for testing.

 ## Available Scripts